adeline-t/equestrian-project/docs/02-development/modifying-models.md

 You've successfully modified an existing model in your equestrian management system!
 This pattern can be applied to any model modifications:

 - Adding new fields to riders (certifications, specializations, etc.)
-- Adding payment information to associations
+- Adding payment information to pairings
 - Adding health records to horses
 - Adding availability schedules to instructors